-For the first time in over half of century, the Cougar men's basketball team will travel to the Emerald City for a "home" game when WSU hosts Utah, Dec.
-22 at KeyArena.
+For the second straight season, the Cougar men's basketball team will travel to the Emerald City for a "home" game when WSU hosts San Diego State, Dec.
+21 at KeyArena.
 Located at the Seattle Center, on the north side of downtown Seattle, KeyArena opened in 1995 and seats over 17,000 for basketball.
 Owned and operated by the city of Seattle, the venue is home to the NBA's Seattle SuperSonics and WNBA's Seattle Storm.
 The site has also served as host for the 1999 and 2004 NCAA Division I Men's Basketball Championship First/Second Rounds.